-Each reporting segment is individually managed and has separate financial results that are reviewed by our chief operating decision-maker.
+Each reporting segment is separately managed and has separate financial results that are reviewed by our chief operating decision-maker.
 Each segment contains closely related products that are unique to the particular segment.
-Refer to Note 1 for further discussion of the products included in each segment.

 In calculating profit from operations for individual reporting segments, substantial administrative expenses incurred at the corporate level for the benefit of other reporting segments were allocated to the segments based upon specific identification of costs, employment related information or net revenues.